Visual Style Guide

 As such, changing the colors, arrangements, fonts or text of the logo defeats the purpose of brand identity and is not permitted.

-You can download N.C.
-Cooperative Extension logos all at once (organized by print and web/Office types) or individually as needed.
+You can view or download N.C.
+Cooperative Extension logos all at once (organized by print and web/digital uses) or individually as needed.

 Contains EPS files, which are the only logos that should be used for print, as these vector files will print without loss of quality at any size.